CoreLathe/A7-RT/evidence/EVIDENCE.md

 ### Dispatch Efficiency

 The harness issued 16 dispatches (8 test_author + 8 builder) across 32 turns.
 Each node required exactly two dispatches: one to establish the contract, one to implement.
 No re-dispatches due to drift, no analyst interventions for clarification.
-The adversarial separation—test author defines, builder implements blind—produced correct implementations on first attempt for 7 of 8 nodes.
+The adversarial separated test author defines, builder implements blind whichproduced correct implementations on first attempt for 7 of 8 nodes.
 One node (`responder.engine`) required builder redispatch due to test contract refinement, consuming 4 additional API calls.

 The cost is not the point.
 The point is predictability: 32 turns, bounded context, no drift.
 You know what you built, why it works, and that it composes.